-Located in Long Island’s Rockaway Beach, an oceanside enclave not far from New York City, The Almeda Club is hard to describe.
+Located in the oceanside enclave of New York’s Rockaway Beach, The Almeda Club is hard to describe.
 Opened in a former bodega in September 2020 by surfboard shaper Joe Falcone and his friend Graham Hill – both Rockaway natives – the space is equal parts barbershop, clubhouse, surfboard locker rental space, espresso bar and merch store... with a BBQ pit and hot showers out back.

 We first came across the project on the Instagram page of New York surf brand Pilgrim Surf + Supply, which called it a ‘boutique of curiosities’ and ‘not conventional in its location or business strategy’.
 Which is true – a suburban shop dedicated to ‘preserving the art of hand shaping surfboards and cutting hair’ is bound to do things a bit differently.
 Here, Joe and Graham explain the story behind their store.